ehmicky/preferred-node-version/README.md

 Get the preferred Node.js version of a user or project.

-This looks for (in priority order):
+This looks for (from highest to lowest priority):

 - Any [`.n-node-version`](https://github.com/tj/n#specifying-node-versions),
   [`.naverc`](https://github.com/isaacs/nave#automagical),